 As believers, we could ask ourselves the same question and respond by saying, “I’m going into Christ.”
 It’s a statement of expectation as we dedicate our lives to Him.
 But how exactly do we “graduate” into maturity?

 Therefore let us move beyond the elementary teachings about Christ and be taken forward to maturity … (Hebrews 6:1).

-The phrase taken forward to maturity isn’t in the active voice but in the passive.
+The phrase be taken forward to maturity isn’t in the active voice, but the passive.
 Moving forward to maturity is the work of the Holy Spirit.
 He carries us to maturity in Christ.
 Isn’t that incredible?
 This verse isn’t like someone’s wagging a finger at us, saying, “Grow up, now!”
 Rather, these verses are a collective invitation for us.
 We can all grow together.
 How?
 The Spirit of Christ carries us forward.